vigneshkrishnamoorthy/dotfiles/README.md

 - create folder called `.ncmpccp` at home.
 - symbolic link the config file to `~/.ncmpcpp/config`
+- symbolic link the script to the config folder with the same name.
 - run the client as usual.

 ## Bash profile

 - Delete the bash profile at home/$user.
-- symbolic link the configuration to `~/.bash_profile` edit the core to do any on-login executions.
+- symbolic link the configuration to `~/.bash_profile`
+- symbolic link the bashrc to `~/.bashrc`